-Prerequisites: BIOL 1153 or Grade XII science, Biology preferred and 1.0 unit of a 1000-level university course An introduction to the principles of the human body's structure and functions.
+0.5 unit Prerequisites: Grade XII science, Biology preferred, and 1.0 unit of a 1000-level university science course, or BIOL 1152 An introduction to the principles of the human body's structure and functions.
 Topics covered will include: organization of the body, the integumentary, skeletal, muscular, nervous and endocrine systems.
 Note: Students who have received credit for BIOL 2201 may not take this course for credit.